Indianapolis Stepparent Adoption Attorney

 In the contested hearing, the petitioner must present evidence of reasons why the court should not require the consent of the birth parent to grant an adoption.
 If the petitioner can show that the birth parent has made no effort or only token efforts to communicate with or support the child, the court may declare the child abandoned, in which case consent to adoption is not required.

-Speak to an Experienced Stepparent Adoption Attorney in Indianapolis
+Speak to an Experienced Indianapolis Stepparent Adoption Attorney

 To issue an adoption decree, the court must find that: